We’ve compiled a list of the ten best day trips from Leicester, all within a manageable distance by train:

-For a day trip to the seaside, head east to West Norfolk.
+For a day trip from Leicester to the seaside, head east to West Norfolk.
 The regal town of King's Lynn, just over two hours from Leicester by train, is known for its royal charm - from the 11th-century Castle Acre Priory to Sandringham Estate, the Queen's annual Christmas residence.

 King's Lynn Minster and the Lynn Museum are worth visiting, but if you really want a relaxing escape then take the bus to the seaside resort of Hunstanton.
 Known for its picturesque copper-clay cliffs, Hunstanton is a great place to watch the sunset, as it's the only west-facing beach on the east coast.

 6. Leicester to Nottingham